scottrlarson/profession/content/terms/payments.md

 +++

+All payments can be made via check or cash.
+If you prefer to pay by credit card, you can [paypal](paypal.me/scottrlarson) me, or venmo me at @scottrlarson.

 ## In-shop Servicing
-All payments can be made via check or cash.
-If you prefer to pay by credit card, you can paypal me money at slarson -at- scottrlarson.com or by venmo at @scottrlarson.
 Payments are due upon pick-up of your device.

 ## At-location
 I require payment before I leave the location where I provide you service unless special arrangements are made for recurring service.
 In this case I will bill you for that service, upon receipt of a bill of service, you have two weeks to pay that bill.